phetsims/qa/documentation/accessibility-bugs-and-behaviors.md

 * With tab navigation, JAWS may place the virtual cursor on a heading or other readable element.
 This is out of our control and acceptable.
 See https://github.com/phetsims/ph-scale/issues/350.
 * When using tab navigation after reading with the virtual cursor, JAWS may move focus to an unexpected element in the traversal order.
 This is acceptable and out of our control.
+* When a control is focused via Tab, pressing it immediately afterward may not activate in JAWS.
+The virtual cursor can lag behind focus, so input can be missed if activation is too fast.
+Known JAWS behavior; not fixable on our side.
+See https://github.com/phetsims/build-an-atom/issues/479

 #### 1.2.1: Firefox Bugs